 윌리엄 길버트 · 서강대학교 철학과

-I’m a philosopher based in Incheon, South Korea, completing a PhD at Sogang University.
+I’m a philosopher based in Incheon, South Korea, working toward a PhD at Sogang University.
 I work on Korean Daoism, how Neo-Daoist ideas arrived on the peninsula, and how they became something original in the hands of Goryeo thinkers.

 自然 - the way things generate themselves